blkws/parslex/README.md

 ![Alt text](https://github.com/nikhilvc1990/AgriChain/blob/master/screenshots/Quality.PNG?raw=true "Grower Registration")

 The next page is for quality testing, here we can get the grower details by Grower Id.
 These details are stored as a structure using solidity code onto the blockchain.
-The Grower details are retrieved using a special data structure called mapping by Grower Id.
+The Grower details are retrieved using special data structure, mapping by Grower Id.

 ![Alt text](https://github.com/blkws/parslex/blob/master/screenshots/7a52caeaa76fea7caacb740aaf425124--ios-ui-ui-ux.jpg?raw=true "Quality Testing")
 This is the Quality page.
 The Details button click will redirect to this Product/Strand details page.
 This is also part of the testing where we enter the grade/shelf, price, grow date and expiry date.
 These details are also stored in the blockchain as a structure.